 1. Tamper Data

-Tamper data is an great tool to to view and modify HTTP/HTTPS headers and post parameters.
-We can alter each request going from our machine to destination host with this.
-Thus it helps in security testing web application by modifying POST parameters.
+Tamper data is a great tool to view and modify HTTP/HTTPS headers and post parameters.
+We can alter each request going from our machine to the destination host with this.
+It helps in security testing web applications by modifying POST parameters.
 It can be used in performing XSS and SQL Injection attacks by modifying header data.

 Add Tamper data to Firefox:

 Hackbar is a simple penetration tool for Firefox.
 It helps in testing simple SQL injection and XSS holes.
 You cannot execute standard exploits but you can easily use it to test whether or not vulnerability exists.
 You can also manually submit form data with GET or POST requests.
 It also has encryption and encoding tools.
 Most of the time, this tool helps while testing XSS vulnerability with encoded XSS payloads.
 It also supports keyboard shortcuts to perform various tasks.
 I am sure most people in the security field already know about this tool.
 Hackbar is mostly used in finding POST XSS vulnerabilities because it can send POST data manually to any page you like.
 With the ability to manually send POST form data, you can easily bypass client side validations.
 If your payload is being encoded at client side, you can use an encoding tool to encode your payload and then perform the attack.
 If the application is vulnerable to XSS, I am sure you will find the vulnerability with the help of the Hackbar add-on to Firefox browser.

 No Script add-on is greatness beyond imagination.
 With this tool, you can monitor each and every script running on a website; you can block any of the scripts and see what each script actually does.
 But this add-on is for experts, newbies will face problems using this.
 Note: If you are testing XSS, HTTPS header modifications, or Injection attacks on any website, you need to disable this plugin first because it will block your efforts.

 Add NoScript to Firefox: